-- 5. Hearings on the Record by the Appeals Committee - a.
-Applicability b.
-Scope of Review documentary evidence which could not, with reasonable diligence, have been discovered and produced at the hearing.
+5. Hearings on the Record by the Appeals Committee

+a.
+Applicability

 This policy applies to hearings before the committee where it has rejected or seeks to modify the Proposed Decision rendered by an Administrative Law Judge (ALJ) and has decided to hear the matter itself on the written record and has further decided to take additional evidence.